Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 Growing up in Washington, D.C., the young Edward Kennedy Ellington was dignified and self-confident, earning himself the nickname “Duke".

+His father worked as a butler and his mother was the daughter of a slave, and both taught their son the importance of education and hard work.
 Duke began playing the piano at age seven, but his deep love for music didn’t spark until he was a teenager, after he discovered the ragtime music of pianist James P. Johnson.
 Soon Duke had a repertoire of original tunes, and he developed a career playing piano in Washington, D.C. clubs.

 In 1923, Duke moved to New York City, where the Harlem Renaissance was in full swing, attracting black intellectuals, artists, and musicians to celebrate and explore black culture and creativity.
 Duke joined the band of another Washington D.C. musician named Elmer Snowden.
 The band, called “The Washingtonians,” was made up of seven instrumentalists, and they played regularly at the Hollywood Club in Manhattan.